 Clause 4.1 Understanding the Organization and its context

-The organization should determine external and internal issues for the organization relevant to its purpose, strategic planning and which affect the organization’s ability to achieve its objectives .
+The organization should determine external and internal issues for the organization relevant to its purpose, strategic planning and which affect the organization’s ability to achieve its objectives.
 The Organization should monitor and review the information about external and internal issues.
-The organization must consider issues related to values, culture knowledge and performance of the organization for understanding of internal issues.
-The organization must consider issues related to arising from legal, technological, competitive, market, cultural, social, and economic environments, whether international, national, regional or local for understanding of external context.
+The organization must consider issues related to values, culture knowledge and performance of the organization for the understanding of internal issues.
+The organization must consider issues related to arising from the legal, technological, competitive, market, cultural, social, and economic environments, whether international, national, regional or local for the understanding of external context.
 For considering internal context as well as external factors both positive as well as negative factors must be considered.

 - How has the organization determined external and internal issues relevant to its purpose and strategic direction?

 - How do these affect the ability to achieve the intended result of the QMS?

 - How do you monitor and review information about these internal and external issues?